sara-nl/spicercourse/login-to-spider.md

 ### <a name="spider-env"></a> 2.
 Get familiar with the login node

-Familiarize yourself with your environment :
+Familiarize yourself with your environment:

  ```sh
  whoami